dteske25/DependencyInjection/README.md

 Go back to the `ContactsEngine` and extend this interface.

 ### Register the interfaces with Unity
 Now that everything is defined, let's go ahead an actually do the dependency injection.
 Right click on `DependencyInjection.Web` and select `Manage Nuget Packages`.
-Search for "unity" and install the `Unity` and `Unity.AspNet.WebApi` package by `Microsoft.Practices.Unity`.
+Search for "unity" and install the `Unity` and `Unity.AspNet.WebApi` packages by `Microsoft.Practices.Unity`.
 Notice that two files have been added to the `App_Start` folder in the web project.

 Open the `UnityConfig.cs` file and find the TODO section of the `RegisterTypes` method.
 Following that format, register the two interfaces you just made with the implementations.
 Note that you will need to add the appropriate using statements.